Join us for an enlightening exploration into the delicate balance between growth and preservation in honor of PRESERVATION MONTH 2024!

 For those attending in-person there will be an opportunity for Q&A with our panelists.
 We will also have our limited-run 'I ♥️ JC History' T-Shirts, and signed copies of John Gomez’s Legendary Locals of Jersey City book for sale.
 All proceeds go towards JCLC's mission and programming!

-If you are unable to attend the event in-person, we encourage you to secure a 'Digital' ticket to have access to the event livestream.
-If you do so, you will also be sent a link to watch it later should the time not work for you.
+If you are unable to attend the event in-person, we encourage you to secure a 'Digital' ticket.
+If you do so, you will be sent a link to watch the recording later!

 Meet the Panelists